SergiuToporjinschi/espmanager/README.md

 Register a function to be executed on a time interval.
 The result of function `executeFn` will be send to `mqttTopic` once at `intervalToSubmit` milliseconds;

-**NOTE** for beginers: You need to allocate memory on heap to be able to return a char * this will be freed by manager.

  * **mqttTopic** a (string/const char *) with mqtt topic;
  * **intervalToSubmit** time to delay until next trigger;
  * **executeFn** a function which returns the (const char *) that will be sent over MQTT;